MarisKX/Code-Institute-Milestone-Project-3/README.md

 ### [Public side](http://code-institute-milestone-p3.herokuapp.com/)
 ### [Internal company side](http://code-institute-milestone-p3.herokuapp.com/manager-dashboard)

 This project contains 2 parts.
 One is public part, it serves as an online car showroom and second is internal company side with limited access for car showroom management.
-While large part of documentation refers to both parts, there is seperate UX/UI sections for [public side](#public-side) and [internal side](#internal-side)
+While large part of documentation refers to both parts, there are seperate UX/UI sections for [public side](#public-side) and [internal side](#internal-side)

 # PUBLIC SIDE